Bucks fire Budenholzer as coach after early playoff exit

 The Bucks posted the most combined regular-season and playoff wins of any team during Budenholzer’s tenure and had the league’s best regular-season record in three of his five seasons on the job.
 He posted a 271-120 regular-season record and 39-26 playoff mark in Milwaukee.

-With a roster featuring two-time MVP Giannis Antetokounmpo, Budenholzer’s Bucks soared to heights the franchise hadn’t reached since Wilt Chamberlain was wearing a Milwaukee uniform in the early 1970s.
+With a roster featuring two-time MVP Giannis Antetokounmpo, Budenholzer’s Bucks soared to heights the franchise hadn’t reached since Kareem Abdul-Jabbar was wearing a Milwaukee uniform in the early 1970s.

 But with the notable exception of that 2021 championship season, the Bucks couldn’t match their regular-season success in the postseason.